 The query is far from natural.
 It was made up to test the search engine.

-Look what the search engine returned:
+Look at what the search engine returned:

 “Six majestic Canadian geese float on the surface of a small pond, hidden deep in the safe forest, resting before the final leg of the flight to their northern home”